-During 2020 and 2019, the Association continued an agreement with a South Korean organization, American Veterans of Korea Foundation (AVKF), to select direct descendants of Korean War Veterans to receive college scholarships.
+During 2020, the Association continued an agreement with a South Korean organization, American Veterans of Korea Foundation (AVKF), to select direct descendants of Korean War Veterans to receive college scholarships.
 The students must be at least high school seniors planning to attend a college or university who demonstrate an affinity towards the Korean War Veterans, and a desire to learn and understand the legacy of the Korean War Veteran.
-AVKF funds the scholarships and the Association awarded ten scholarships in the amount of \$2,000 each during both 2020 and 2019.
+AVKF funded the scholarships and the Association awarded ten scholarships in the amount of \$2,000 each in 2020.